 I’d like to window shop for shoes in Riverwalk Shopping Centre, thinking which inappropriate pair would appeal to the otherwise strict Mma Makutsi, associate detective.
 I’d like to bargain for souvenirs at the many stalls along the Mall, I’d like to meander through the tree-lined Village, the old part of town.

-Cape Town and the Western Cape province is brimming with wonderful things to see and do.
+During the last few days, I’ve played in Cape Town and surrounds.
+The Western Cape province is brimming with wonderful things to see and do.
 It’s also full of evocative experiences, of provocation and sadness.
 I’ve walked through the heartbreaking, but not altogether discouraging living conditions of Imizamo Yethu township, I’ve learned about canned hunting and I’ve seen the cell of the world’s most famous inmate, prisoner 466/64.
-I’ve also seen the spectacular scenery of the Cape Peninsula, learned of a worthwhile cheetah rescue project, and I’ve seen penguins.
-I’ll get back to all this when I’m back.
+I’ve also seen the spectacular scenery of the Cape Peninsula, learned of a worthwhile cheetah rescue project, and I’ve hung around penguins.
+I’ll tell you about all of that later.

 But for now, I simply wanted to talk a little bit about Botswana.